 "What, then, shall we say in response to these things?
 If God is for us, who can be against us?
 He who did not spare his own Son, but gave him up for us all—how will he not also, along with him, graciously give us all things?" - Romans 8:31-32

 Who will bring any charge against those whom God has chosen?
-It’s God who justifies!
+It's God who justifies!
 Who then is the one who condemns?
 No one!
 Why?
 Because Jesus is standing in front of God as the perfect defense attorney arguing for us and taking our sentence.
-Isn’t that incredible?
+Isn't that incredible?
 Your standing before God does not depend on whether or not you did it.
 You did it.
 Your standing before God is blameless because of what Jesus did.
+While we are certainly not innocent, it is by the grace of God that we are declared not guilty.